 Although the term Nihon Buyo means “Japanese dance”, it does not refer to Japanese dance in general but refers to Kabuki-style dance performed in theater, and refined dance interpreted in small rooms or small spaces, generally carried out by Geisha.

 The Nishikawa Ryu has a more than 174-year-long history of teaching Nihon Buyo, first in Tokyo and later in Nagoya and spread to other regions of Japan.
 The school continues to protect tradition while keeping up-to-date with the modern era.

 Experience Nihon Buyo Live on Stage at the Nagoya Odori

 In 1945, after the end of the Second World War, Nagoya was in ruins.
-The government asked Koisaburo Nishikawa II, then headmaster of the Nishikawa Ryu school of dance, to create something to encourage people by bringing hope and happiness to everyone’s difficult lives.
+The government asked Koisaburo Nishikawa II, then headmaster of the Nishikawa Ryu School of Dance, to create something to encourage people by bringing hope and happiness to everyone’s difficult lives.
 He delivered a festival that would last 3 days which he called “Nagoya Odori”.

 Since then, Nagoya Odori has been performed every year in Autumn in Nagoya.
-Its popularity grew so much that in one year Nagoya Odori was performed for 21 consecutive days.
+Its popularity grew so much that one year Nagoya Odori was performed for 21 consecutive days.